pkro/node-express-notes/readme.md

 - `pm2 list` shows same output as in startup
 - `pm2 stop appname` what it says, can be restarted with `pm2 reload appname]`
+- `pm2 stop all` what it says
 - `pm2 delete appname` deletes all instances of `appname` from pm2 (can't be restarted anymore)
+- `pm2 delete all` deletes all instances
 - `pm2 start app.js -i max` starts as many processes as there are available cpus
 - `pm2 log` what it says
 - `pm2 monit` brings up a monitor